 What the IRS doesn’t want you to know

-While the Internal Revenue Service may be forthcoming with its rules and regulations, there is certain information the IRS simply won't tell you.
+There is certain information the IRS simply won’t tell you.
 I worked as an IRS agent in a former role; knowing the ins and outs of the IRS can help you win if you face an audit.

 What triggers an audit?

 While you can’t fully protect your tax return from every examination, you should be mindful of some key tax issues when preparing your return.

 Of course, some things are simply obvious audit triggers such as reporting more expenses than income.
 However, there are other areas to which taxpayers may not be privy.

 Carl Johnson is a self-employed certified public accountant who has operated an accounting and tax practice in New Orleans for more than 15 years.
 He has seen his share of audits and has closed approximately 90 percent of them with the IRS favorably agreeing with his positions.

 “Understanding what triggers an audit is key,” he says.
 “Factors such as losses from year to year, unusual and large questionable deductions, and third-party referrals are some of the biggest factors considered when the IRS determines whether a tax return should be audited.”

 If you earn income through self-employment or rental income, a red flag may be embedded in your return.
 Unlike wage earners, sole proprietors or landlords can report income and expenses at their discretion, especially in cases where individuals receive cash or unreported payments from clients or customers.

 The IRS also reviews these returns to make certain that deductions are in line with the income reported on the tax return.

 “Taxpayers who have excessive deductions, (or) unreasonable and questionable expenses are likely to trigger an audit,” says Johnson.